Rate Tariff Guide

 Denton, MD 21629

-emailed to the rates department.
+Emailed to the rates department.
 Once your opt-in form is received and reviewed, we will contact you as to your eligibility.
-Thank you.

 Available to any eligible "customer-generator" members who are served under an applicable tariff or the principal residence of a member on an applicable, general service tariff, on a first-come, first-served basis.
 You can learn more by reading our Net Metering Facts.
 Please also see our Net Metering Aggregation Rider.